jerry-ye-xu/jerry-ye-xu.github.io/about.md

 My name is Jerry, a data science graduate at Commonwealth Bank and part-time student at Sydney university.

 Prior to CommBank I worked at a startup called Hivery on data engineering and time series modelling.
+I also was part of the founding team of ANOVA Project, where we worked with startups and not-for-profits.

 2 years ago after wrapping up podcasting I discovered data science and all her friends, and the rest has yet to be written =).